01011011/aks-argocd-helm-appset/README.md

 > **Note:**
 > - For public repos, your PAT needs the `public_repo` scope.
 > - For private repos, your PAT needs the `repo` scope.
 > - Never share your PAT or admin password.
+Do not store them in code or version control.

 ---